Rentap: Battle of Lintang Batang

 In 1853, Rentap gathered his men intending to attack the fort at Nanga Skrang and push his way to the South China Sea.
 In command of the fort, William Brereton learned of Rentap's approach and sent word to Alan Lee, who quickly arrived with a scratch party from a nearby fort.
-Lee urged Brereton to defend the fort rather than facing the Iban-Dayak warriors in the open, but Brereton had built a small stockade a few miles upriver and insisted on defending it.
+Lee urged Brereton to defend the fort rather than face the Iban-Dayak warriors in the open, but Brereton had built a small stockade a few miles upriver and insisted on defending it.

 Brereton was lured out onto the open river, followed by Lee, but their boats were swamped by Rentap's heavy war boats.
 Brereton's boat capsized and he swam to the riverbank, while Lee fought on and was killed, beheaded by Rentap's son-in-law, Layang.
 Lee's head was nicknamed Pala Tuan Lee ti mati rugi (Lee's head who died lost).
 Heavy fire from the stockade then forced Rentap's warriors to retreat upriver, where they came under attack from a rival chief who had sided with the White Rajah.
 Twenty longhouses belonging to Rentap and his followers were burned.

 Peace talks

 Brooke managed to entice Orang Kaya Gasing and the lower Skrang Iban to support him.
 In December 1853, Rentap and Bulan Apai Jelani agreed to meet with Brooke for a peace talk on the Skrang River.
-While Rentap was strongly opposed to the presence of white men, Jelani was the figurehead of a party that did not support either side of the conflict but watched to see which would win.
-Brooke was accompanied by his nephew, Charles Brooke, the Tuan Muda (heir presumptive to the White Rajah, literally 'young lord'), who would become Rentap's opponent in upcoming battles.
+While Rentap was strongly opposed to the presence of white men, Jelani was the figurehead of a party that did not support either side of the conflict but watched to see which side would win.
+Brooke was accompanied by his nephew, Charles Brooke the Tuan Muda (heir presumptive to the White Rajah, literally 'young lord'), who would become Rentap's opponent in upcoming battles.
 Despite several meetings to discuss matters between the two parties, they did not reach any satisfactory results, and Rentap, the chief of the upper Skrang Iban swore that he would never again meet the white men to talk about peace or anything else.